-Input the original bug reports (DT), the non-severe bug reports (T), the equilibrium number (N), the number of features (n), and the number of nearest neighbors (k).
+Input the original bug reports (DT), the nonsevere bug reports (T), the equilibrium number (N), the number of features (n), and the number of nearest neighbors (k).
 Output:

-- $S = DT \cup P'$ (virtual non-severe samples). - 1: Initialize the virtual samples P'; - For each X_i in T, generate the virtual non-severe samples to P'; - (a) Calculate the Euclidean distances (R) between X_i and all other non-severe samples; - (b) Randomly select $YS_N = \{Y_1, \dots, Y_j, \dots, Y_N\}$ from the k nearest neighbor samples based on the R values; - (c) For each Y_j ∈ YS_N, randomly generate a new non-severe sample X'j from an n-dimensional rectangle area with X_i and Y_j as the diagonal; - Judge whether X'j satisfies constraints C1 and C2 specified below; - (a) If the constraints are satisfied, add X'i to P'; - (b) If not, GOTO Step 2 (c) to regenerate X'i ; - 4: return $S = DT \cup P'$.
+- $S = DT \cup P'$ (virtual non-severe samples). - 1: Initialize the virtual samples P'; - For each X_i in T, generate the virtual nonsevere samples to P'; - (a) Calculate the Euclidean distances (R) between X_i and all other nonsevere samples; - (b) Randomly select YS_N = {Y1,...,Y_j,...,Y_N} from the k nearest neighbor samples based on the R values; - (c) For each Y_j ∈ YS_N, randomly generate a new nonsevere sample X'j from an n-dimensional rectangle area with X_i and Y_j as the diagonal; - Judge whether X'j satisfies constraints C1 and C2 specified below; - (a) If the constraints are satisfied, add X'i to P'; - (b) If not, GOTO Step 2 (c) to regenerate X'i ; - 4: return $S = DT \cup P'$.

-is distinguishing the majority-class points in a critical region.
-Thus, the new synthetic samples can be generated in a robust way.
+way.
 Compared with SMOTE, the generalization ability of oversampling is significantly improved by using RSMOTE due to reasonable constraints.
 In addition, one can easily note that ROS and SMOTE are the special cases of RSMOTE.

-We will introduce the RSMOTE approach and the approach fusing multi-RSMOTE with Choquet fuzzy integral in sections
+We will introduce the RSMOTE approach and the approach fusing multi-RSMOTE with Choquet fuzzy integral in Sections III-B and III-D, respectively.

 Fig. 2.
 Diagrams of (a) SMOTE and (b) RSMOTE.
-Blue triangle represents original major-class samples, green dots represents original minority-class samples, red dots represents new synthetic minority-class samples.
+Blue triangle represents original major-class samples, green dots represent original minority-class samples, red dots represent new synthetic minority-class samples.
 Lines and rectangles represent the sampling space of the SMOTE and RSMOTE approaches, respectively.